opensafely-core/ehrql/DEVELOPERS.md

 ## macOS / Bash

 Starting with version 4.0, Bash is licenced under GPLv3.
 Because of this, macOS still ships with version 3.2, which is incompatible with some scripts in this repository.
-We recommend using [homebrew](https://brew.sh/) to install a more recent version, and then ensure that it is on your `$PATH`.
+We recommend using [homebrew](https://brew.sh/) to install a more recent version, ensure that the new version is on your `$PATH`, and restart your Terminal/shell session if necessary.

 ```bash
 brew install bash